algomo/knowledge-base/docs/docs/data-sources/Website.md

 ### Caveats

 - If you are protected by CloudFlare, we may not be able to scrape your website information.
-In this case, downloading your website content and uploading as a file might work better.
+In this case, downloading your website content and uploading as a file may work better.
 - Scrape only downloads textual information, Algomo currently does not save images.
 However, links to images embedded within chunks of text will be saved.

 ---